fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

 My Interests
 ======
-The areas that I am most interested in are data software development and data science.
-In addition to statistics and biostatistics, I enjoy learning about epidemiology.
+The areas that I am most interested in are biomedical data science and data software development.
+In addition to statistics, I enjoy learning about epidemiology and bioinformatics.
+Programming in relation to web-application development and high-performance computing are other areas I am interested in.
 In my free time, I like to exercise, code, and practice mindfulness meditation.